 (2) No such alteration, addition, or amendment shall be held to void the rate.

-[(3) repealed]
+[(3) deleted]

 (4) The power to alter or amend rating records, as aforesaid, shall extend to the rating records for the current year, and to the rating records for the last preceding 5 years.